 If you work in software training or support, you know how important it is to create helpful content for your users.

-And there are tons of options out there: User documentation, support articles, entire knowledge bases.
+And there are tons of options out there to add video content to: User documentation, support articles, entire knowledge bases.

 But one of the best ways to help your users is to create videos.